Being a dual office (County & Circuit Clerk Office), we provide a wide range of services.

 Administrative duties of the Clerk are to maintain a record of all proceedings of the Circuit Courts and to prepare the dockets for these Courts.
 The Clerk issues summons, warrants, subpoenas and writs authorized by the Circuit Court for delivery by the Grant County Sheriff.
 The Clerk also maintains a file of all cases pending with the Circuit Court, as well as a record of all past county cases and their depositions.

-The Clerk is also the Ex-Officio county recorder; responsible for recording deeds, mortgages, liens, and surety bonds, any many other orders and instruments which involve property within the county.
+The Clerk is also the Ex-Officio county recorder; responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.
 The Circuit Clerk maintains a record of many miscellaneous items, and files certain licenses.
-The Circuit Clerk also swears in notaries public.
+The Circuit Clerk also swears in notary publics.

 Other duties include but not limited to serving as secretary to the Quorum Court and Equalization Board, Official Voter Registrar of the County, and acts as the Ex-officio recorder of the county maintaining permanent records of such as prescribed by Arkansas law.

 In addition to the information posted here, we have included website links to various state offices which may be helpful to you.
 If you do not find the information you need on this site, please feel free to call and we will assist you.

 This website is being provided merely for the purpose of providing instructions as to the procedures of this office and in no way should be construded as advice as to laws.
 The law prohibits the Clerk and staff from giving legal advise.
 If you need legal assistance, you should see an attorney.

 •For initiating a cause of action being appealed to the circuit court: A.C.A.
 21-6-403(b)(1) - $150.00